calhewitt/LANE/README.md

 ## TODO

-* Write the plugin manager script.
-* Integrate Cal's FTP grabbing code.
-* Standardise the plugin interface for C++ plugins, and write some plugins.
+* Write some plugins.
-* Finish adding LUCID data file reading support to libLUCID.
 * Possibly change to using mmap/buffering for IO in libLUCID to enable reading in files of size greater than ~16GB.
-* Add support for RLE and XYV compression to libLUCID.
+* Add support for XYV compression to libLUCID.
 * Add support for some more of the settings in the data files' header to libLUCID.
 * Add some convenience functions to libLUCID.